 It is unlikely that even a large number

 of vermetids is directly deleterious to any other aquarium

-life.
+freshest and popular products for weekly shopping!
 The mucus they produce may be used as food by many other

 animals as well as by the producer.
 Large masses might produce